 - State of Mind

 When we feel good and on top of things, posture tends to be upright and open.
-In contrast, people who suffer from depression or chronic pain tend to have poor, slumped posture.

 The next time you are feeling uptight or anxious, pay attention to your posture.
 Make an effort to stand or sit up straight which as already mentioned, will promote deeper breathing helping you to feel more relaxed and regain focus.